mrbreastly/pauseai/src/posts/digital-brains.md

 Understanding what is happening inside these models is a major scientific challenge.
 That field is called _interpretability_ and it's still in its infancy.

+## Digital vs Human Brains: How close are we

+**Size:** Current "Frontier" AI powered LLMs (e.g. GPT4, Claude3, Gemini, etc.) have 100s of billiions or trillians of "prarmeters".
+These "prarmeters" are thought to be some what analygous to "synamps" in the a human brain.
+Human brains are estimated to have around 20 trillian "synamapsys".
+So, GPT4 sized models are expected to be 5% the size of a Human brain.
+Given the speed of new AI training GPU cards (e.g. Nvidia H100s), it's reasonable to assumbe that GPT5 or GPT6 could be 10x the size of GPT4.

+**Speed:** Current "Frontier" AI powered LLMs are generally "run" on current generation GPUs (e.g. Nvidia A100s).
+Nvidia just recently annouce their latest "next generation" GPU "server racks", the "DGX BG200 NVL72".
+One single instance/rack of this system is reported to be able to perform 1.44 ExaFlops of AI "Inference".
+It is estimaged that a human brain can perform between 1-20 Exaflops.
+So, one single [DGX BG200 NVL72](https://www.nvidia.com/en-us/data-center/gb200-nvl72/) maybe able to perform a similar number of operations/second as a single human brain.
+At this size, these systems could literally become an "AGI in a box".
+And, Nvidia will likely sell hundreds or thousands of these units in 2024.
+And, next years versions could he 2-10x the speed one these systems.

+So, it is expected that LLMs will be able to perform at or near the level of a Human brain in a matter of months or years.
+And, given the expoential increase of these systems, they could greatly surpase the size and speed of Human brains in the years to come...

 ## Unpredictable scaling

 When these digital brains become larger, or when they're fed more data, they get more capabilities.